punteroo/TF2-Item-Plugins/README.md

 # TF2 Item Management Plugins
 Some months ago I started developing private plugins for communities that modify items for the game.
 It **IS AGAINST TOS**, and I know this can't be released on **AlliedModders** because of such, but because **VALVe** doesn't care for their game and it's been 7 years since a token ban has been issued I'll be releasing these public.

 I might make some other releases if people want things fixed or whatever.
-I just release them because keeping them private is worthless, they're already everywhere.
+I just release them because keeping them private is worthless, they're already everywhere and even some other devs have made their own versions of this public as well.
 Feel free to use these plugins wherever you want, just don't change the author name of it and I'll thank you forever.

+If you have any doubts or want something else, just write it down on the **Issues** tab or contact me directly through **Discord**.
+My tag is **puntero#6566**.
 Enjoy.

+# TODO
+- [ ] Merge **vip-unusuals** with **vip-paints** to maintain functionality between them, as one removes the others' effects.
+- [ ] Implement preference saving on **vip-australium**, **vip-unusuals** and **vip-paints** so selected user effects are applied whenever the user re-joins the server.
+This would nullify the player from opening the menus again each map change to re-apply said preferences.
+- [ ] Fix Unusual Effects (custom or legit) not being kept after applying a custom paint effect, could probably be permanently fixed when the merge is applied.

 # Plugin Pack Usage